Tight Quantum Lower Bound for Approximate Counting with Quantum States: Preliminaries on Representation Theory

 \subsection{Symmetric group}

-In this section, we apply the general theory to the special case of the symmetric group.
-Refer to~\cite{james:symmetricGroup, sagan:symmetricGroup} for more background.
+In this section, we consider a special case of the symmetric group.
 If $A$ is a finite set, $S_A$ denotes the \emph{symmetric group} on $A$, that is, the group with the permutations of $A$ as elements, and composition as the group operation.
-We will usually write $S_n$ instead of $S_{[n]}$.
-Representation theory of $S_n$ is closely related to \emph{partitions of integers}, defined as follows.
+We will write $S_n$ instead of $S_{[n]}$.
+If $A\subseteq B$, then we consider $S_A$ as a subgroup of $S_B$, where each permutation $\pi\in S_A$ is extended to $B\setminus A$ by identity.
+We also use the following elements of the group algebra $\bC S_A$:

+where $\sgn\rho$ stands for the sign of $\rho$.
+Both of them are scalar multiples of orthogonal projectors.

+Representation theory of $S_n$ is closely related to \emph{partitions of integers}.
 A \emph{partition} $\lambda$ of an integer $n$ is a non-increasing sequence $(\lambda_1,\dots,\lambda_\ell)$ of positive integers satisfying $\lambda_1+\dots+\lambda_\ell = n$.
 For each partition $\lambda$ of $n$, one assigns an irreducible $S_n$-module $\Spe{\lambda}$, called the \emph{Specht module}.
 All these modules are pairwise non-isomorphic, and give a complete list of all the irreps of $S_n$.
-For a precise definition of the Specht module, see~\cite[Chapter 3]{james:symmetricGroup} or~\cite[\S 28]{curtis:representationTheory}.
-Here we will be interested only in Specht modules $\Spe{(n-j,j)}$ and, in passing, $\Spe{(n-j,j-1,1)}$.
-Because of that, in order to simplify notation, we will denote $\Spe{(n-j,j)}$ as $\SpeAlt{n}{j}$.

-We will only use the following two properties of Specht modules, as well as their connection to the Johnson scheme described in \rf{sec:AssocPrelim}.

-Since $S_{n-1}$ can be seen as a subgroup of $S_n$, every $S_n$-module is automatically an $S_{n-1}$-module.
-Clearly, the modules irreducible with respect to $S_n$ need not be such with respect to $S_{n-1}$.
-The \emph{branching rule} characterises how irreducible $S_n$-modules decompose into irreducible $S_{n-1}$-modules.
-In our case, we only need one consequence of this rule:

-A tensor product of two representations is itself a representation.
-It is known how a tensor product of two $S_n$-irreps decomposes into irreps.
-Again, we only need a handful of special cases.
-The Specht module $\Spe{(n)}= \SpeAlt n0$ corresponds to the one-dimensional trivial representation, therefore $\SpeAlt nj \otimes\Spe{(n)}$ is trivially isomorphic to $\SpeAlt nj$.
-In addition, for $1\le j\le n/2-1$, we have